chinmaya-dehury/RCleaner/README.md

 Why RCleaner:
 --------------
   Multiple temporary files are generated after execution of latex file and those files are not at alrequired for general purpose.
-RCleaner file will remove such unwanted files in the current directory as well as the subdirectories.
+RCleaner-v0 file will remove such unwanted files in the current directory as well as the subdirectories.

 How to Use:
 ------------
-  Just download the RCleaner.bat file.
+  Just download the RCleaner-v0.bat file.
 Copy it to the parent directory where the latex file is present.
-Now just double click on RCleaner.bat file to run.
+Now just double click on RCleaner-v0.bat file to run.